wavim/assignee/report/report.typ

 convenient.
 That being said, Assignee forces the presence of task instructions (also team description), to ease the experience of not only one, but everyone.

+The team invitation code would be immediately visible to team owners on the right end of the team banner.

 #figure(image("assets/demo/assign.md.png", width: 100%), caption: "Team, Assign
 MD Variant", gap: .5cm)

 Both team IDs and task IDs are reversible-hashed with pepper to prevent database data leakage, similar to hashed session IDs in bearer tokens.

-Easily update task reference file through the task overview.
+- Easily update task reference file through the task overview

-Easily track member submission status.
+- Easily track member submission status

-Easily contact members who haven't finished yet via email.
-(I'm sorry)
+- Easily contact members who haven't finished yet via email (I'm sorry)

 #figure(image("assets/demo/task.md.png", width: 100%), caption: "Task Overview
 MD Variant", gap: .5cm)